jekyll/jekyll/site/_docs/troubleshooting.md

 With the introduction of System Integrity Protection, several directories that were previously writable are now considered system locations and are no longer available.
+Given these changes, the simplest way to get up and running is to install Homebrew and then use it to set up Ruby.
+This can be done as
+follows:

+{% highlight bash %}
+ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+{% endhighlight %}

+Once Homebrew is installed, the second step is easy:

+{% highlight bash %}
+brew install ruby
+{% endhighlight %}

-As a result, it is recommended that you choose one of a number of Ruby version managers ([RVM][], [rbenv][], [chruby][], [etc][].) in which to install Jekyll.
+Advanced users (with more complex needs) may find it helpful to choose one of a number of Ruby version managers ([RVM][], [rbenv][], [chruby][], [etc][].) in which to install Jekyll.